Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Abnormal shape of the spine (scoliosis)

-You may also have a pocket of fluid in the spinal cord or brain stem.
+You may also have a pocket of spinal fluid in the spinal cord or brain stem.
 This is called a syrinx.
 A syrinx can cause trouble walking or pain in the arms or legs.
+It can also lead a person to develop weakness in the arms and legs.

-If you have no symptoms, the defect may be found when you have imaging tests for other reasons.
-If you have symptoms, your health care provider will ask about your medical history and give you a physical exam.
+If you have no symptoms, the problem may be found when you have imaging tests for other reasons.
+If you have symptoms, your healthcare provider will ask about your health history and give you a physical exam.
 He or she may refer you to a specialist.

 Imaging tests are done to detect a Chiari malformation type I. Your child may have 1 or more of these tests: